 The President is authorized to provide defense articles, defense services, and training to the Government of Ukraine for the purpose of countering offensive weapons and reestablishing the sovereignty and territorial integrity of Ukraine, including anti-tank and anti-armor weapons, crew weapons and ammunition, counter-artillery radars to identify and target artillery batteries, fire control, range finder, and optical and guidance and control equipment, tactical troop-operated surveillance drones, and secure command and communications equipment, pursuant to the provisions of the Arms Export Control Act (22 U.S.C.
 2751 et seq.), the Foreign Assistance Act of 1961 (22 U.S.C.
 2151 et seq.), and other relevant provisions of law.

-The Open Dialog Foundation has been actively supporting the Ukrainian society in the struggle for freedom and more democracy.
+The Open Dialogue Foundation has been actively supporting the Ukrainian society in the struggle for freedom and more democracy.
 We have been monitoring the developments of the situation on the ground during the Maidan protests, denouncing numerous violations and calling for help of our European and international friends.

 We are now equally dedicated to providing help in the East of Ukraine and working closely with the local civil and political society to share our know-how and experience and provide support in developing the needed reforms.